micah-williamson/restkit/README.md

 Throughout this readme, `Expresskit` will be the assumed support module.
-The differences between the support modules are only in their source, so if you are following along with a different support module, the only difference is import name.
+The differences between the support modules are only in their source, so if you are following along with a different support module, the only difference for your would be the import name.

 e.g. `import {Param} from 'expresskit' -> import {Param} from 'koakit'`